Economy of Zimbabwe: Education

 The state of education in Zimbabwe affects the development of the economy while the state of the economy can affect access and quality of teachers and education.
 Zimbabwe has one of Africa's highest literacy rates at over 90%.
 The crisis since 2000 has, however, diminished these achievements because of a lack of resources and the exodus of teachers and specialists (e.g. doctors, scientists, engineers) to other countries.
 Also, the start of the new curriculum in primary and secondary sections has affected the state of the once strong education sector.

+Macroeconomic data

+The following table shows the main economic indicators in 1990–2023.
+Inflation under 10% is in green.

-Science and technology in Zimbabwe
+Science and technology

 Zimbabwe's Second Science and Technology Policy (2012) cites sectorial policies with a focus on biotechnology, information and communication technologies (ICTs), space sciences, nanotechnology, indigenous knowledge systems, technologies yet to emerge and scientific solutions to emergent environmental challenges.
 The policy makes provisions for establishing a National Nanotechnology Programme.

 Zimbabwe has a National Biotechnology Policy which dates from 2005.
 Despite poor infrastructure and a lack of both human and financial resources, biotechnology research is better established in Zimbabwe than in most sub-Saharan countries, even if it tends to use primarily traditional techniques.

 The Second Science and Technology Policy asserts the government commitment to allocating at least 1% of GDP to research and development, focusing at least 60% of university education on developing skills in science and technology and ensuring that school pupils devote at least 30% of their time to studying science subjects.